-Find the total number of distinct ways to join the six islands shown above by bridges such that
+Find the total number of distinct ways to join the six islands below by bridges such that

 - each island can be reached from any other island via the bridges,